iamkirankumaryadav/SQL/DDL.md

 # `DDL` : Data Definition Language

-Creates the data structures which helps to organize data.
+Creates the data structures ( Schemas, Tables, Views and Indexes ) which helps to organize data.

 ### `CREATE`
 ```sql